 The association is run by a board of members, consisting of a number of people living in the building and elected at a yearly meeting which all tenants are invited to during the late autumn.
 The yearly meeting also votes on other matters of importance for the buildings, property and association.

 The statutes (Swedish ”Stadgar”) of the association controls in details the division of responsibility between the apartment owners (you), association and the board – see the page with our Statutes.

 The tenants living in the building, the members that makes up the housing cooperative, are responsible for the interiors of their apartments which gives a high degree of freedom to affect your style of living (without all the exterior maintenance that comes with owning your own house).
 It however also gives you a high degree of responsibility to take care of your own apartment!
 It is also of outmost importance that you have an insurance for your apartment (in Swedish called ”Hemförsäkring”) but theres also another important, and a legal requirement to have an add-on insurance needed only if you live in an association, this add-on is called a ”Bostadsrättstillägg”.
 This add on will cover big parts of costs that you will otherwise personally have to take, if there for example is a water leak in your apartment.
-In our association we have signed a group insurance that covers all members “bostadsrättstillägg” so you do not need to sign this as a separate add-on to your home insurance.
+You need to sign this as a separate add-on to your home insurance.